Adib-Habbou/tennis-computer-vision/README.md

 :-------------------------:|:-------------------------:

-### The goal for videos is to obtain output videos such as:
+### The goal for videos is to obtain results such as:

 Input            |  Output
 :-------------------------:|:-------------------------: